 Recommendation is to obtain three quotes from bin companies with their quotes based on the collection point, transportation fee, contract management and leasing expenses your school may be liable for.

-Choose the supplier that works best for your school (you can apply for council grants to help finance the cost of the bins being used to recycle waste).
+Choose the supplier that works best for your school (you can apply for local council grants to help finance the cost of the bins being used to recycle waste).

 Step 3: Planning for New Bins